hyperledger-archives/grid-rfcs/0000-catalog.md

 - If a catalog with catalog_id exists the transaction is invalid.
 - The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
-- The agent must have the permission can_replicate_catalog for the organization, otherwise the transaction is invalid.
+- The agent must have the permission can_update_catalog for the organization, otherwise the transaction is invalid.

 If all requirements are met, the transaction will be accepted, the batch will be written